 Communicating about Space may not be an easy task for a non-specialist.
-Before the 2012 Ecsite Conference in Toulouse, France -‘Space and Time, unlimited’ – a workshop entitled, Communicating European achievements in Space was organized by Ecsite, Cité de l’Espace and the European Space Agency (ESA).
-Representatives from science centres, Space agencies, including the French space agency (CNES), and the industry, debated how to communicate Space topics to a wide public.
+Before the 2012 Ecsite Conference in Toulouse, France, which topic was “Space and Time, unlimited”, a workshop entitled, “Communicating European achievements in Space” was organized by Ecsite, Cité de l’Espace and ESA.
+Representatives from science centres, Space agencies, and private companies debated on how to communicate Space topics to the general public.

 - Marc Moutin, Cité de l´Espace, France